Axway/amplify-central/content/en/docs/manage_marketplace/marketplace_branding.md

 ### Change the fonts

 From the *Appearance* page, click **Configure** in the Fonts section to change and preview the Marketplace fonts.

-The font settings are displayed and you can configure and preview:
+The font settings are displayed:

 * **Font family** - the font set to display text.
-You can choose an existing font from the drop down or add you own font
+You can choose an existing font or add you own font
 * **Kerning** - adjust the spacing between characters

 ### Change the buttons appearance

 From the *Appearance* page, click **Configure** in the Buttons section to change and preview the Marketplace buttons.

-The Buttons settings are displayed and you can configure and preview:
+The buttons settings are displayed:

-* **Button format** - the fornat of the button: solid or Outline
+* **Button format** - the format of the button: solid or Outline
-* **Button radius** - the buton radius: Square, Rounded or Round
+* **Button radius** - the button radius: Square, Rounded or Round

 ### Use a custom banner